-ARTICLE 7 (Rev.WRC-12)
+ARTICLE 7 (Rev.WRC-15)

-Coordination, notification and recording in the Master International Frequency Register of frequency assignments to stations in the fixed-satellite service (space-to-Earth) in Region 1 in the band 17.3-18.1 GHz and in Regions 2 and 3 in the band 17.7-18.1 GHz, to stations in the fixed-satellite service (Earth-to-space) in Region 2 in the band 17.8-18.1 GHz and to stations in the broadcasting-satellite service in Region 2 in the band 17.3-17.8 GHz when frequency assignments to feeder links for broadcasting-satellite stations in the 17.3-18.1 GHz band in Regions 1 and 3 or in the band 17.3-17.8 GHz in Region 2 are involved28
+Coordination, notification and recording in the Master International Frequency Register of frequency assignments to stations in the fixed-satellite service (space-to-Earth) in Region 1 in the band 17.3-18.1 GHz and in Regions 2 and 3 in the band 17.7-18.1 GHz, to stations in the fixed-satellite service (Earth-to-space) in Region 2 in the band 17.8-18.1 GHz, to stations in the fixed-satellite service (Earth-to-space) in all Regions in the band 14.5-14.8 GHz where those stations are not subject to the Regions 1 and 3 feeder-link Plan or List and to stations in the broadcasting-satellite service in Region 2 in the band 17.3-17.8 GHz when frequency assignments to feeder links for broadcasting-satellite stations in the 14.5-14.8 GHz, 17.3-18.1 GHz bands in Regions 1 and 3 or in the band 17.3-17.8 GHz in Region 2 are involved28

 Section I – Coordination of transmitting space or earth stations in the fixed-satellite service or transmitting space stations in the broadcasting-satellite service with assignments to broadcasting-satellite service feeder links

-7.1 The provisions of No. 9.729 and the associated provisions under Articles 9 and 11 are applicable to transmitting space stations in the fixed-satellite service in Region 1 in the band 17.3-18.1 GHz, to transmitting space stations in the fixed-satellite service in Regions 2 and 3 in the band 17.7-18.1 GHz, to transmitting earth stations in the fixed-satellite service in Region 2 in the band 17.8-18.1 GHz and to transmitting space stations in the broadcasting-satellite service in Region 2 in the band 17.3-17.8 GHz.
-(WRC-03)
+7.1 The provisions of No. 9.729 and the associated provisions under Articles 9 and 11 are applicable to transmitting space stations in the fixed-satellite service in Region 1 in the band 17.3-18.1 GHz, to transmitting space stations in the fixed-satellite service in Regions 2 and 3 in the band 17.7-18.1 GHz, to transmitting earth stations in the fixed-satellite service in Region 2 in the band 17.8-18.1 GHz, to transmitting earth stations in the fixed-satellite service in any region in the band 14.5-14.8 GHz where those stations are not subject to the Regions 1 and 3 feeder link Plan or List and to transmitting space stations in the broadcasting-satellite service in Region 2 in the band 17.3-17.8 GHz.
+(Rev.WRC-15)

 7.2 In applying the procedures referred to in § 7.1, the provisions of Appendix 5 are replaced by the following: